 Best Time To Travel Udaipur

 Since Rajasthan is a desert state with tropical weather conditions (hot and humid).
-Unless you are travelling in extreme luxury in the months of March to June and September to November are too hot to do anything – making them the worst travel months.
+Unless you are travelling in extreme luxury the months of March to June and September to November are too hot to do anything – making them the worst travel months.

-The best time to visit Udaipur, therefore, remain the winter months of December, January and February.
-This is when the maximum temperature remains around 25-degree Celcius giving – perfect to step outside and explore.
+The best time to visit Udaipur, therefore, remains the winter months of December, January and February.
+This is when the maximum temperature remains around 25-degree Celcius giving the perfect to step outside and explore.
 But with perfect weather, comes the peak season.
 If you are one of those people who want to travel on a cheap budget in India, always looking for cheap travel accommodation in India, then consider travelling during monsoon.

 The monsoon months are not too hot and the season is not peak, making them, if not the best, at least moderately good time to visit Udaipur.